pillared/brainfuck-interpreter/README.md

 As I have only uploaded the C file, you must compile the code before running: gcc -o ./bf ./brainfuck.c

 Run the executable with the bf.txt: ./bf ./bf.txt

+Program cannot-do's:
+ * Will not throw fail if there is a begin loop but not end loop or if there is a nested loop.
+ * Will continue interpretation after reading a non-defined syntax.
+This will cause unexpected output.